Parallels/githooks/README.md

 ## Development

-Before running __notify__ hook script unittests, edit SMTP relay settings and smtp_from email address.
-This address is used to test the code that sends notifications via a relay.

-To run the unittests:
+Run the unittests:
 ```
 $ python -m unittest test
 ```

-To deploy a repository with githooks installed (in pwd/testroot):
+To deploy an emprt repository with githooks installed (in $PWD/tmp):

 ```
 $ source make_repo.sh